peer-calls/peer-calls/README.md

 # Browser Support

 Tested on Firefox and Chrome, including mobile versions.
-Also works on Safari 13 on Mac OS.
+Also works on Safari, however connection issues have been reported.

 Does not work on iOS 10, but should work on iOS 11 - would appreciate feedback!